sigmacomputing/sigmaquickstarts/site/sigmaguides/src/11_2024_first_friday_features/11_2024_first_friday_features.md

 **4:** Collapsed all past First Friday Feature QuickStarts from 2023 into a single QuickStart for that year.
 The same will be done for 2024, after the month of the year is released in 2025.
 [Link to FFF Archive](https://quickstarts.sigmacomputing.com/archive/)

 **5:** Updated [Embedding into Salesforce QuickStart](https://quickstarts.sigmacomputing.com/guide/embedding_11_embedding_into_salesforce/index.html?index=..%2F..index#4) to show how to pass a Salesforce value to Sigma.

+**6:** Added three new API recipes to the [Sigma REST API Recipes](https://quickstarts.sigmacomputing.com/guide/developers_api_code_samples/index.html?index=..%2F..index#4) QuickStart.
+Details on the new recipes are found in the API section of this months FFF QuickStart.

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->